d-khan/Python-exercise/if_decision____.md

 # Approach 3
 #######################
 ```
 c.
-Write the code to implement CISC 179 course "Grading Scheme".
-The following is the grading scheme.
+Implement the grading scheme for the CISC 179 course.
+The grading scheme as follows:
 |Grade|Percent|Description
 |-|-----|-|
 |A|>90|Work of genuinely superior quality.|